Apartments aren’t just for college students, recent graduates, and young couples — they can be an excellent option for older adults, too!

 5. Senior Apartments are Lower Cost Than Owning a Home

 Living in an apartment at a senior lifestyle community can significantly decrease expenses compared to owning a house.

 Download this Free Cost Comparison Guide to See How Much You Could Save >>

 If something goes wrong with the thermostat, or the key won’t work on the front door lock, or your sink gets backed up, no problem - just call maintenance and wait for someone to fix it.

 Some active adult communities, such as Otterbein SeniorLife, offer repairs at no extra cost.
 And when the time comes to fill out your tax return, you can rest assured that property taxes won’t be part of the equation.

-With so many upsides, it’s no wonder that apartments are often in high demand at senior lifestyle communities.
+With so many upsides, it’s no wonder that apartments are often in high demand in senior living communities.
 They really do offer the kind of lifestyle that can make you feel young again!

 In the video below, you'll hear from a few current Otterbein Lebanon residents on what they love about their apartments at Terrace Place.

 This blog was originally published in 2018.
 It was updated in June 2022.